synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 $ pwsh /path/to/run-migrate.ps1
 ```

 >Note: You should specify a new, unique namespace and release name to avoid conflating legacy Code Dx Kubernetes resources with Software Risk Manager ones.
-You can reuse your Code Dx license when prompted for an Software Risk Manager Web license.
+You can reuse your Code Dx license when prompted for a Software Risk Manager Web license.

 Address any warnings or instructions printed by the migration script.
 When complete, invoke the generated run-helm-prep.ps1 file to stage the resources required for your Software Risk Manager deployment.